- Las Vegas is a safe destination – I’ve visited 40+ times and have never been the victim of a crime.

 Keep Your Valuables (Cell Phone & Wallet) Stowed Away

-Even people that employ a pickpocket-proof travel wallet commonly put themselves at risk of theft when sitting at a bar, restaurant, or at a slot machine by placing valuables on the table next to them.
+Even people who employ a pickpocket-proof travel wallet commonly put themselves at risk of theft when sitting at a bar, restaurant, or at a slot machine by placing valuables on the table next to them.

 While it may feel safe (after all, you’re staring right at it!), thieves commonly work in teams to distract you, oftentimes by starting a conversation or staging an accident.
 While you’re looking the other way, the distractor’s partner swoops in to take your unsupervised item.